Two Riders on the Beach

 In 2012, in an event that made headlines around the world, Hildebrand Gurlitt' son, Cornelius Gurlitt, was discovered to have a secret stash of paintings.
 The 2012 Munich artworks discovery led to the rediscovery of Two Riders on the Beach.
 The surviving family of David Friedman recognized the looted painting and demanded its return, which took place in 2015.
-"David Toren remembers staring at Max Liebermann’s Two Riders on a Beach as his great-uncle signed over his estate to a Nazi general.
+"David Toren remembers staring at Max Liebermann's Two Riders on a Beach as his great-uncle signed over his estate to a Nazi general.
 Now his family has it back."

-The painting was sold at Sotheby's in June 2015.
+The painting was sold at Sotheby's by £1.865 millions ($2.92 millions) in June 2015.

 The other painting was part of a private collection in New York City before it was sold at Sotheby's in 2009.
 The new owner was again a private collector.
 The paintings are very similar; one difference is that the one that was part of Friedmann's collection shows both forelegs of the second horse.